By: Jere Keys

-Workplaces see many of spending our days with people we would not choose as friends otherwise, with really no way out except forward (barring, of course, choosing unemployment).
-Not only might you see these people more than you see your loved ones, you are required to face challenges and stress with them, and we all break at some point under stress.
+Workplaces see many of spending our days with people we would not choose as friends otherwise.
+Not only might you see these people more than you see your loved ones, you are required to face challenges and stress with them.
+And we all break at some point under stress.

-It’s inevitable that in such a contrived environment things will not always go smoothly, not matter how much your company invests in team bonding and your emotional wellbeing.
+It’s inevitable that in such a contrived environment things will not always go smoothly.
+No matter how much your company invests in team bonding and your emotional wellbeing.

 Review the key elements of stress management, including self-care and better sleep.
 And consider mindfulness, proven to lower anxiety.